 MI re-mineralizing paste for white spots on teeth comes in five different flavors, to please any palate.
 Because the calcium contains milk proteins MI treatment for removing tooth spots is not appropriate for patients with milk allergies or those with sensitivity to benzoate preservatives.

 MI Paste works by binding calcium and phosphate to tooth surfaces, restoring the imbalance that causes tooth demineralization.
 MI Paste can also be beneficial for easing tooth sensitivity after whitening procedures and restoring enamel gloss.
 It is also a recommended orthodontic treatment during and after bands or brackets has been removed, to prevent and reverse white spot lesions from braces.

 Treatment of MI Paste takes about three minutes a day to apply.
-Depending on your situation, Dr. Seznik may recommend applying this product once nightly or a couple of times a day.
+Depending on your situation, you may be recommend to apply this product once nightly or a couple of times a day.

 If you have white spots on your teeth that are shiny or dull, areas that have lost gloss or shine, and areas of decalcification, contact us today to find out if MI Paste treatment for teeth stains may be the solution for you.